Springer fibers and Schubert points: Introduction

 The methods and results in this paper are combinatorial.
 In a second paper we extend these results to parabolic nilpotent Hessenberg varieties \cite{PT}.
 Despite results in these cases and in the regular nilpotent Hessenberg case, we see no straightforward way of extending these methods to general nilpotent Hessenberg varieties or other Springer fibers.
 The fact that results of this nature hold in so many cases may indicate some deeper geometric phenomenon, such as the degeneration given by Knutson and Miller in \cite{KM} from a Schubert variety to a collection of line bundles.
 However, the geometry of Springer fibers is much less well understood than that of the Schubert varieties, so new methods will be necessary to find such a degeneration.

 The next section covers background information on the geometry of Springer fibers and the dimensions of row-strict tableaux.
 Section \ref{Schubert Points} describes Schubert points and preliminary properties relating them to the permutation flags in Springer fibers.
 We prove the main result, Theorem \ref{theorem: main inductive proof}, in Section \ref{section: outline} using a lemma that is proven for three-row tableaux in Section \ref{section: three-row} and for two-column tableaux in Section \ref{section: two-column}.
+Section~\ref{section: open questions} poses two open questions related to the constructions herein.

 {\bf Acknowledgements.} The first author was partially supported by an AWM-NSF mentoring grant.
 The second author was partially supported by National Science Foundation grants DMS-1248171 and DMS-1362855.
+The authors are grateful to an anonymous reviewer for insightful questions, including the two open questions appearing in Section~\ref{section: open questions}.